How Do Flat Roofs Drain? Comprehensive Guide to Flat Roof Drainage Systems

 What Are the Common Indicators of Drainage Issues on Flat Roofs?

-Identifying drainage problems early can save significant time and money.
-Here are some common signs to look out for:
+Detecting drainage problems early can save time and money.
+Watch for these signs:

 Water Pooling: